daattali/daattali.github.io/_posts/2018-04-09-mutate-non-vectorized.md

 # [1]  32 150
 ```

+**It should be made clear that writing your function in a vectorized form to avoid this problem altogether would be the ideal solution.**

-**UPDATE:** As is usually the case with useful R functions, there are other packages (particularly `purrr` as a few people have mentioned) that have functions to achieve similar things that may be more efficient and flexible for different situations.
-I can't comment on when you should use each method - whatever works for your case and makes sense for you will be the right approach.
-Also note that `Vectorize()` has two parameters `SIMPLIFY` and `USE.NAMES` that both default to `TRUE` and I suggest setting them to `FALSE`.
+**UPDATE:** As is usually the case with useful R functions, there are other packages that have functions to achieve similar things that may be more efficient and flexible for different situations.
+You should read Jim Hester's [followup](http://www.jimhester.com/2018/04/12/vectorize/) on why using `purrr` functions is safer than this base R function.
+If you do want to use only base R functions and use `Vectorize()`, it's a good idea to read its documentation and take note of its two parameters `SIMPLIFY` and `USE.NAMES` that both default to `TRUE`.